HR-Team-Chevre/hr-rpp29-fec-chevre/README.md

 # Atelier

 ## OVERVIEW
-Atelier is an e-commerce website built at the request of a hypothetical client at Hack Reactor, built using JavaScript, React, Sass, Node, Express, webpack and Babel.
+Atelier is an e-commerce website built at the request of a hypothetical client at Hack Reactor, built using JavaScript, React, SASS, Node, Express, webpack and Babel.

 Check it out here: http://18.191.229.8/